-If you’ve just gotten veneers or are thinking about getting veneers, you’re probably wondering, “Can veneers fall off?”
-The answer is yes, but they rarely fall off on their own.
+If you’ve just gotten veneers or are thinking about getting veneers, you may have wondered if veneers can fall off.
+While the answer is yes, they rarely fall off on their own.
 Certain activities contribute to veneers becoming damaged or loose.
 The good news is that any fallen veneers can generally be cleaned and reattached to your teeth.
 Veneers do wear down over time as well.
 Eventually, all veneers need to be replaced, but there are actions you can take to maintain them and avoid damaged veneers.

 What Are Veneers?

 Dental veneers are usually made of medical-grade porcelain via thin, sculpted sheets that cover your teeth.
 They look and feel natural.
 To get the most natural-looking veneers, a cosmetic dentist will make sure that they’re molded to the original tooth to be indistinguishable.
 Porcelain veneers can completely hide teeth imperfections like stains, cracks, and gaps.